ruslanmv/BOT-MMORPG-AI/frontend/input_record/README.md

-## Input  Recording
+## Gameplay  API
-There are two methods to record the input
+There are programs that are needed , one record the gamepad gameplay and the second run the gamepad from the AI model created.

 - **ScpVbus** - Allows record the Gamepad and Keyboard(**working**)